 Circumstances remain the same but something inside of them begins to turn.
 They decide to change the direction of their life or they change their mind about something that is going on.
 Perhaps they decide to act on feelings they’ve buried for a long time.

 Something within them is suddenly different and this change drives the story as they begin acting on it.
 They make further decisions around the change.
-Here are a few ways to drive this internal change:

-A good thing to keep in mind when writing internal change: If your protagonist doesn’t act then the world around them stays the same and continues on as before.
+A good thing to keep in mind when writing internal change: If your protagonist doesn’t act then the world around them stays the same and continues as before.

 External Change.
 This is when your protagonist is not planning on doing anything differently but something happens.
 Their surroundings or circumstances change and they are forced to act on it.